spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/add-nutanix-cloud-account.md

 4. Locate Nutanix and click **Add Nutanix Cloud**.

-5. Fill out the following input values and click on **Confirm** to continue.
+5. Fill out the following input values and click **Confirm** to continue.

   | **Field** | **Description** |
   |-----------|-----------------|